richarJ2002/NBodySimulator/README.md

 quaternion_scaler = S_QUATERNION_COMPONENT

+The quaternion frame tag shall always refer to being a rotation from one frame to another (E.g. from the initial frame to the body frame).

 ## EULER ANGLES ##

 The standard for Euler Angle vectors is 123 (XYZ).
+The reason for this is the position within the vector resembles the number convention for rotation.

 eulerAngle = [